 g.
 Prepares and routes final drafts of newly created or modified program documents to the originating organization’s Inspection Manual (IM) Coordinator when ready for issuance, in accordance with applicable internal office guidance.

 h.
-Ensures that a TI is managed by: providing guidance for follow-up and closure of the TI, including specific regional responsibilities; clearly distinguishing mandatory requirements; reviewing and analyzing TI results; giving feedback to the appropriate managers, as necessary; determining whether additional inspection is needed as follow-up to the TI; and submitting the document issuing form (Exhibit B, C, D, or E) to the IM Coordinator of the originating office when initiating, revising, or deleting the TI.
+Ensures that a TI is managed by: providing guidance for follow-up and closure of the TI, including specific regional responsibilities; clearly distinguishing mandatory requirements; reviewing and analyzing TI results; giving feedback to the appropriate managers, as necessary; determining whether additional inspection is needed as follow-up to the TI; and submitting the document issuing form (Exhibit 2A 2B, 2C, 2D, or 2E) to the IM Coordinator of the originating office when initiating, revising, or deleting the TI.

 i.
 Conducts a review of each of its program documents to determine whether a document should be revised or deleted.